 “50 shall be the number thou shalt count, and the number of the counting shall be 50.”

-How about if we counted only effective touches?
+But how about if we counted only effective disposals?

 To test this, I applied it to the most significant record-breaking effort in recent memory – Tom Mitchell’s 54-disposal clinic against Collingwood in Round One 2018.